arnemahl/react-redux-subscribe-while-mounted/README.md

-# redux-inject-while-mounted
+# react-redux-subscribe-while-mounted

-TODO: Create npm package
+TODO:

+* Write tests
+* Test in a project
+* write README and API
+* Publish to npm